ChloeZhu1/ChloeZhu1.github.io/_pages/about.md

   - /about.html
 ---

 Hi everyone!
-My name is Fangjun (Chloé) Zhu.
+My name is Chloé (Fangjun) Zhu.
 Currently, I am working on developing AI algorithms for unmanned aerial vehicle/drones, and for educational consultancy.
 I am also working on automation for industrial process control.

 Prior to these, I worked as an Electrical Engineer at KLA Corporation after my graduation from Northwestern University.
 You can refer to [Industry Experience](/industry-experience/) for details. 🔬👩‍💻